 Upon completion of this course, the learner will be able to:

-HiveCE is an approved provider of continuing education by the California Board of Nursing, and this course meets the California Board of Nursing criteria for 1.5 hours of continuing education.
-Provider approved by the California Board of Registered Nursing, Provider Number 17686, for 1.5 contact hours.
-(This is widely accepted nationwide as continuing education for nurses and midwives.)
+HiveCE is an approved provider of continuing education by the California Board of Nursing, and this course is provider approved by the California Board of Registered Nursing, Provider Number 17686, for 1.5 contact hours, through November 30th, 2027.
+(This is widely accepted nationwide as continuing education for nurses and midwives.
+This course is accepted by NARM as Category 1 CE for CPM renewal.)

 This course is meets criteria for Cultural Awareness training for NARM CPM Recertification.